framework-one/cfmljure/README.md

 namespace.
 Namespaces are used for packaging code and importing functions between files.

-You load Clojure files into the runtime with the **load()** method which takes a list of script names, relative to the project folder (if specified - otherwise relative to the **clj/** folder). **cfmljure** automatically appends **.clj** to each file.
+You load Clojure files into the runtime with the **load()** method which takes a list of script names, relative to the project folder (if specified - otherwise relative to the **clj/** folder - except when using **classpathonly** mode, see below). **cfmljure** automatically appends **.clj** to each file.
 If you have subfolders, you can just put the paths in the list:

 	clj.load( 'main,account/info,acccount/admin' )

 This will load **clj/{project}/src/main.clj**, **clj/{project}/src/account/info.clj** and **clj/{project}/src/account/admin.clj**
 if you specified a project, **clj/main.clj**, **clj/account/info.clj** and **clj/account/admin.clj** if you did not.

 This makes it easy to work with Leiningen projects as well as ad hoc code organization.
+Again, see **classpathonly** below.

 ### Clojure Functions